What is CBD?

 Although there’s other parts of Cannabis Sativa that make up its magic, CBD certainly plays a role and has done for thousands of years.

 Cannabis Sativa has been used for a looooooong time, and its use stretches back far and wide.
-Travel back to ancient Egypt in 2350 b.c, where cannabis was used for diarrhoea, and as an antibiotic (Russo, 2007).
+Travel back to ancient Egypt in 2350 b.c, where cannabis was used as part of everyday life (Russo, 2007).

-It was even used in India as early as 1500 b.c, in Ayurveda (the science of life) for diarrhoea, cough, nervousness and impotence (Russo, 2005).
+It was even used in India as early as 1500 b.c, in Ayurveda (the science of life) (Russo, 2005).
 It doesn’t stop there, Cannabis was used in China, Africa, the Middle East and Europe from as early as 10,000BC – thats a long time!
 (Russo, 2007).

 In 1942, CBD was successfully isolated from Cannabis by an American chemist called Roger Adams.
 It wasn’t until 1980 that Dr Raphael Mechoulam studied the biological activity of CBD, where it started to become clearer what it did (Mechoulam and Carlini, 1978).